CORS Proxy¶

 img.src = url

-If the fetched resource is not an image, the promise rejects with an error such as:
+If the fetched resource does not match the requested media type, the promise rejects with an error such as:

 CORS proxy transparent proxy only serves image data (received Content-Type: application/json)